Beyond-jQuery/book/manuscript/ajax.md

 ### Uploading files in ancient browsers

-Before we get into uploading files in older browsers, let's define a very impotant term for this section: "browsing context".
+Before we get into uploading files in older browsers, let's define a very important term for this section: "browsing context".
 A browsing context can be a `window` or a `iframe`, for example.
 So if we have a `window`, and an `iframe` inside of this `window`, we have two browsing contexts - the parent `window`, and the child `iframe`.

 The _only_ way to upload files in ancient browsers, including Internet Explorer 9, is to include an `<input type="file">` element inside of a `<form>` and submit this form.
 By default, the server's response to this form submit replaces the current browsing context.
 When working with a highly dynamic single page web application, this is unacceptable.
 We need to be able to upload files in older browsers and still maintain total control over the current browsing context.
 Unfortunately, there is no way to prevent a form submit from replacing the current browsing context.
 But we can certainly create a child browsing context where we submit the form, and then monitor this browsing context to determine when our file has been uploaded by listening for changes.